Bubobubobubobubo/sardine/docs/tutorial.md

 **Sardine** can be made to start or follow an **Ableton Link** Clock that will be shared by all users on the local network.
 To do so, you will need to join/start a session using the `c.link()` method.
 Be mindful that the regular behavior of the clock will be altered and that you won't be able to change the tempo or alter time the way you want. **Link** is a collaborative clocking protocol, and there is no "main" tempo originating somewhere and followed by everyone, unlike MIDI.
 To resume the regular behavior of the clock, use the command `c.unlink()`.
 The `c.link_log()` function can be used to monitor the **Ableton Link** Clock state.

+!!! info "Weirdness of Link Clock"

-The **Ableton Link** Clock is a bit weird.
-It will disrupt the regular behavior of the Sardine Clock.
-It will stop emitting a MIDI clock signal because it cannot ensure that the clock will be steady. **MIDI** Clocks and **Ableton Link** Clock does not go hand in hand.
+    The **Link Clock** is a bit weird.
+It will disrupt the regular behavior of the **Sardine** Clock.
+It will stop emitting a MIDI clock signal because it cannot ensure that the clock signal will be steady. **MIDI** Clocks and **Link Clock** does not go hand in hand.
 It is preferable to kill every running pattern before attempting the switch from regular time to Link time.

-### Some clock things to know
+### Latency and sync

+There are many possible reasons that could explain why your computer is not perfectly in sync with another one.
+To tackle this issue, **Sardine** is proposing a set of variables you can play with to finetune the latency of various parts of the system.
+If you ever encounter a synchronisation issue, try to play an event on the first beat of the bar on each computer and to play around with the following values:

+- `c.midi_nudge`: in miliseconds.
+Nudge value for the MIDI Sender (MIDI).

+- `c.superdirt_nudge`: in milliseconds.
+Nudge value for the SuperDirt Sender (Sound).

+- `c.nudge`: in milliseconds.
+General nudge for the **Sardine** clock.

+There is also an additional nudge value you can configure directly in your **SuperDirt** configuration.
+Finding the right configuration is usually just a matter of exploring and finding the right values for you and the other computer you are trying to synchronise with.
+Be careful not to override hard limits.
+Your computer needs some time to process information.

+### More info about clocks

 - Sardine will not behave nicely if no external clock is running while in `passive` mode.
 Time is simply frozen and events will not trigger, suspended somewhere in time.